 How do you keep track of your passwords?
 Memorizing a different password for each site is unlikely, and having one password for many sites is bad practice and could get you in real trouble.

 It might be time to rethink how you choose and save your passwords.
 Password managers like Keeper allow you to centralize your passwords, automatically creating and storing strong passwords for all your websites.
 You only need to remember your credentials to the password manager.

-Even if a password manager isn’t your speed, you should use best practices when creating your passwords to help protect your information.
+Even if a password manager isn’t your speed, you should 14 Ways to Create a Secure Password to help protect your information.
 You should also be wary of sending sensitive information (like banking info) across public wi-fi.
 Keep the physical safety of your data in mind, too — the best passwords in the world won’t save you if a thief steals your laptop and it has no encryption or login protection and all your passwords are saved in your browser.
 Some key essentials to keep in mind are; password-protect your laptop, always log out when you’re done using it, and install a locator app in case it’s stolen.